 Psychology Program Admission and Registration

 Once you have been accepted as a student at BSU, becoming a psychology major or minor is easy.
-Simply contact the BSU Records Office and tell them that you want to be a Psychology major or minor.
-There are no additional requirements.
+You need to complete the Student Personal Data form and submit it to the Records office.

 Registration for Spring Semester courses usually takes place toward the end of October.
 Registration for Fall Semester Courses usually takes place in March.
 Before registering for courses you will need to meet with your adviser to obtain a registration access code.
 It is important to meet with your advisor and to register for courses early to ensure you can get into the courses you need.
-Courses often fill quickly.
+Courses often fill quickly, especially online courses.

-All required online Psychology classes will be only available to students in the online program.
-They will not be open to on-campus students.
+The online sections of the required psychology courses are only available to students in the online program, PSYO.
+They are not open to on-campus students.

 These courses are:

 - Learning and Cognition (PSY 2227), 4 credits

 - Basic Statistics for Research (PSY 3401), 4 credits

 Online elective courses (those that aren’t required for the program) will open to on-campus students 30 days after registration begins.
 If you aren’t in the online program (you can check whether you are by looking for the PSYO designation at the top of your DARS), you’ll need to wait for this period to end in order to register.

 If you are either an online or on-campus student and the course you would like to take is full when you go to register, get on the waiting list.
 Waiting lists can fluctuate a lot between registration and the beginning of the semester, so you may be able to get into the course.